parsemonkey/PersonalHistoryTimeline/README.md

 ## About the Application

-Personal History Timeline is a comprehensive application for creating, managing, and visualizing personal historical events.
+Personal History Timeline is a comprehensive application for creating, managing, and visualizing personal memories and events.
 It provides an intuitive interface for organizing life events, managing data, and creating meaningful timelines.

 ## Files Included